ATU-Project300/DesktopApplication/README.md

 the `GameViewModel.myGames` list to the full list containing our data.

+### ROMs

+ROM files (ISO or Folders) do not have their paths stored directly, their paths are also not modifiable.
+ROM files are searched for using a set of functions and a likely path to a ROM is determined and used.

+This begins in the `StartGame` fucntion which is responsible for constructing a launch command from the selected game using the other functions to be mentioned.
+The first being `FindGame`.

+`FindGame` takes a `Game` type as an argument.
+It first checks if the game isn't null, if this check fails, the function returns null.

+It then checks if the Emulator associated with the game which was passed as an argument is "RPCS3" using the `PickEmulator` function, which returns the emulator for a game.
+In the case that the game is to be launcher with RPCS3, we return the result of the `FindFolder` function with the Game Folder path and game title as arguments.
+Otherwise we use the `FindFile` function which takes the same arguments.

+`FindFile` and `FindFolder` are fairly generic functions which simply iterate through each file or folder in the directory (provided as an argument) and passes each file or folder name to the `CompareStrings` function which compares the file or folder to the game title (also provided as an argument).

+`CompareStrings` splits its two arguments into Lists of strings of individual words and then iterates through each individual word in the two lists and compares them, ignoring case.
+In the case of a match, the word is added to a `matchingWords` list.

+After each string pair is compared, a "likeless" is determined by dividing the number of matched words and the total number of words, this is then multiplied by 100 to be a percentage.
+This likeness is returned as a double.

+In the `FindFile` and `FindFolder` functions, this likeness rating is used to determine if found path is correct for the game based on its title.
+The likeness rating is adjusted based on the number of characters in a game title.
+Currently, for games over 7 characters in title length, we require a likeness rating greater than 70%.
+For games with shorter titles, this is reduced by 20% to increase the likelyhood of the game being found.

 ### Settings

 Settings are handled through the settings framework provided by WPF.